Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Lessons Learned

-\textit{It is Necessary to Address All Employee Groups} In general, we found that employees perceive the company's AI technologies as comprehensible, transparent, reliable, useful, and operable.
-While these results are encouraging, it is essential to note that we have responses almost exclusively from employees with an academic background and are leaders or have domain expertise.
-Therefore, it remains unclear whether employees with other backgrounds have similar impressions.
-Thus, for further studies on XAI in companies, special attention should be paid to reaching other target groups such as workers and untrained staff who operate with AI.
-In addition, by recruiting participants via the Plattform Lernende Systeme, a selection bias \cite{heckman1979sample}, leading to responses especially from people interested in the topic and therefore having a more positive view towards (X)AI could be possible.
+Generally, we found that employees perceive the company's AI technologies as comprehensible, transparent, reliable, useful, and operable.
+While these results are encouraging, it is essential to note that we have responses almost exclusively from male employees between 39-39 years with academic backgrounds who are leaders or have domain expertise.
+Therefore, whether employees with other backgrounds have similar impressions remains to be seen.
+In addition, by recruiting participants via the \textit{Plattform Lernende Systeme/acatech}, a selection bias \cite{heckman1979sample}, leading to responses, especially from people interested in the topic and therefore having a more positive view towards (X)AI could be possible.

+\textbf{Suggestion:} Thus, for further studies on XAI in companies, special attention should be paid to reaching other target groups, such as workers and untrained staff who operate with AI.
+It should also be ensured to investigate not only technology-interested or technology-accepting employees but a wide range of employees' opinions.
+A safe, data-protected, trustworthy connection with the employees must be established for this.